For the time being … if you are interested in a body fat percentage calculator there are a few good ones out there on

 Why is Body Fat Percentage Important?

 The reason that the percentage of body fat you have is important is that it is a good indication of your overall body composition.
 Whilst body mass index bmi has been the standard measure of how healthy your weight is, this height to weight ratio does have limitations and body composition is one of them.
-For example, if you are a relatively slim woman with a BMI of around 19.5 with a fat tum, you may be MORE at risk health wise than an overweight lady with a BMI of 27.
+For example, if you are a relatively slim woman with a BMI of around 19.5 with a fat tummy, you may be MORE at risk health wise than an overweight lady with a BMI of 27.
 Why?
 Because the distribution of fat is an important indicator of health and the slim lady may have a higher percentage of fat than than the larger lady, who may be very muscular and big-boned.

 What is body fat percentage?

-Body fat percentage (BFP) is simply the amount of fat, or the fat mass, of your body divided by your overall total body mass (or weight).
-This does not necessarily mean that once the percentage of body fat has been deducted from the equation, that everything else that is left is muscle mass as some people believe.
-After the fat percentage of the body has been calculated everything left over is know as ‘lean body mass’ and includes water, bones, organs, hair and muscle which is a little misleading as bones and hair are not that ‘lean’.
+Body fat percentage (BFP) is simply the amount of fat, or the fat mass, of your body divided by your overall total body weight (or mass).
+This does not necessarily mean that once the percentage of body fat has been deducted from the equation, that everything else that is left is muscle mass, as some people believe.
+After the fat percentage of the body has been calculated everything left over is know as ‘lean body mass’ or lean mass, and includes water, bones, organs, hair and muscle which is a little misleading as bones and hair are not that ‘lean’.

 All body fat is not the same.
 There are two types of body fat and these are:-

 - Essential Fat: This type of fat is found in most parts of the body such as nerve sheaths, walls of organs, bone marrow and muscles and is essential to normal functioning.
 Women have a higher percentage of essential fat as it is also found in the breasts, lining of the uterus, hips and thighs.
 According to the American Council on Exercise (ACE) the percentage of essential fat should be around 8 – 12 % for women and 3 – 5 % for men (but these figures do vary according to the source).